Nederlandse Spoorwegen: Logo

 The NS corporate logo was designed in 1968 by Gert Dumbar and Gert-Jan Leuvelink, both of the graphic design company Tel Design.
 Introduced in that same year, it replaced an earlier design which had been used since 1946.
 The logo, pervasive within trains and railway stations in the Netherlands, plays a significant part in Nederlandse Spoorwegen's signage, promotions, advertising, and graphic design.

 The logo usually appears in blue or black on a dark yellow or white background.
 Since its introduction, NS livery has also had this same distinct dark yellow or white colour.
-The logo is a widened letter 'N' and a sideways (reversed) 'S'-shape.
+The logo is a widened letter N for Nederlandse.
 The two arrows in the logo represent the train's movement, and the two lines in the middle represent the track.